-Information - The MDCC Stanny Sanders Library System houses a library on each of the three campus sites that offers a variety of services, which include accommodations of the book and non-print collection, Online Card Catalog (OCC), the Media Center (Moorhead campus only), computers (as well as production facilities for various media formats.
+Information - The MDCC Stanny Sanders Library System houses a library on each of the three campus sites that offers a variety of services, which include accommodations of the book and non-print collection, Online Card Catalog (OCC), and computers.
 The Library subscribes to periodicals with a selection of local and state newspapers, and provides computers in designated areas.
 While the Moorhead campus offers all resources, some campuses may be limited in their particular resources.